 Those that didn't had a fixed resistor that was the equivalent of a midrange pot set approximately at the half-way point.

 8. Many had bright switches.
 This is nothing more than a switched capacitor that allows very high frequencies

 bypassing the volume pot.

 9. All had tremolo (it was labeled Vibrato) except the Bassman.

-speakers with the exception of the Super Reverb and the rare Concert, which both had 4x10's in an open back
+speakers with the exception of the Super Reverb and the rare Concert, which both had 4x10's and the Twin Reverb and Super

 were gradually changed to give a cleaner sound with greater output power.
 We now know that none of these alterations were

 improvements.
 The early silverface amps can easily be brought back to blackface specs, the later ones can't without making